-LEGO® Therapy is a play-based approach to encouraging the development of communication and social skills, using a child’s natural interest in LEGO®.
+LEGO® Club or sometimes knows as LEGO® Therapy, is a play-based approach to encouraging the development of communication and social skills, using a child’s natural interest in LEGO®.
 During LEGO® Club, children work in small groups to build LEGO® models under the guidance of qualified therapists.
 Children are often specifically grouped and matched based on compatibility of age, developmental level, diagnosis and so on with a consideration to the dynamics of the group.

 The children are given specific jobs in the building task and work together to complete their goal of a finished model.
 They are: